FrontISTR/FEM_FrontISTR/README.md

 - What kind of linear equation solver should I set up?
   - Try default settings, CG with AMG preconditioner, at first.
 As far as we know, this setting is the best for many large-scale models.
-  - If you are faced with insufficient memory for a large-scale model, consider SSOR and DIAG.
-It will take longer time than default, but use less memory.
   - If the iterative solver is slow to converge, consider the direct solver, MUMPS.
 In our experience, the convergence of the iterative solver can be very slow for extremely elongated or flat shapes.
 - What value should I set Matrix Solver Residual to?
   - The larger the matrix solver residual value, the faster you can finish the calculation, but the less accurate the solution will be.